silhol/TrainingGenerator/README.md

 - Do you want to view all the exercises in the database?
 - Do you want to edit/remove an exercise?

-# Crate training plan function (after "want to create a training plan")
+# Create training plan function (after "want to create a training plan")
 User choose from dropdown menu: age, type, body part, equipment need, amount of persons, not suitable for This is repeated till he says "enough exercises" (age is cached)